The deadline for applications to be received in the Department of English, complete with all supporting documentation, is:

 The actual research on the thesis is done by the student in consultation with the advisor and any other faculty members to whom the student may be referred.
 The acquisition of rare research materials, travel for purposes of research, and other unusual situations relating to the project will be matters for discussion with the advisor.
 In every case, the candidate should remain in continuing contact with the advisor to avoid the possibility of fruitless labour.

-Every candidate for a degree must make a formal application at the beginning of the session in which the student expects to complete graduation requirements.
-Application for graduation is to be made through the telephone or web registration system (refer to the current University of Manitoba Registration Guide for further details).
-Students convocating in October do not need to reregister; all others must register in GRAD 8000 PhD Thesis in September for any later convocation after the first year of PhD Thesis registration .
+Students convocating in October do not need to reregister; all others must register in GRAD 8000 PhD Thesis in September for any later convocation after the first year of PhD Thesis registration.

-The maximum time allowed for the completion of the PhD requirements is seven years.
+The maximum time allowed for the completion of the PhD requirements is six years.

 More information regarding Graduate Studies at the University of Manitoba can be found at the Faculty of Graduate Studies web site.